nstanford5/ticket-sales/ticket-sales.md

 ```
 Again, the number of tickets sold here can be changed by editing the `MAX` constant.

-Next, we'll start working on a frontend to demonstrate integrating another Reach DApp with React.
+As a next step, we would work on a frontend to enable our users to easily interact with our DApp.
+If you're frontend agnostic, we currently recommend using React, but you can use any frontend technology that you prefer.

 This code is open source.
 Someone use it to unseat Ticketmaster, please.
 We are tired of paying $3k USD for Taylor Swift tickets.